About Me

 Here’s a little more about how the Blog happened, and what you’ll find here...

-This blog grew out of marathon research sessions on my pc, laptop, tablet & phones.
-Whether I was looking up the best circulation booster for my nerve pain or trying to fix something awkward around the house, I realised others were probably searching for the same answers.
-I was looking at so much information all the time that I couldn't possibly keep it all in my head.
-The solution, writing it down.
+This blog grew out of countless research marathons on my PC, laptop, tablet, and phone.
+Whether I was hunting for the best circulation booster to help with nerve pain, figuring out how to fix awkward things around the house, or sorting out online issues for my small business — I realised others were probably searching for the same answers.

 Quite simple really, I write about things I find or things I find out.
 Some of it is hard-earned knowledge in life, and some comes from digging through page after page of search results and websites.